 The aggregated investment value from Taiwan since 1959 in the Philippines has amounted to US$2 billion.
 Taiwan is also the 10th largest foreign investor in the Philippines in 2013

-Visitors from Taiwan traveling to the Philippines exceeded 210 ,000 in 2012, sharing 5.31% of the total foreign visitors, and made Taiwan become the 5th largest tourist source country to the Philippines in 2012.
+Visitors from Taiwan traveling to the Philippines reached 139,099 in 2013, and made Taiwan the 7th largest tourist source country to the Philippines.

-Taiwan was the Philippines' 7th top destination country for Overseas Finipino Workers (OFWs) in 2012.
-The Filipino workers in Taiwan were the third largest workforce in 2012.
+Taiwan was the Philippines' 7th top destination country for Overseas Filipino Workers (OFWs) in 2013.
+The Filipino workers in Taiwan were the third largest workforce in 2013.
 Currently, there are more than 93,000 Filipino workers and migrants in Taiwan.
-The annual remittance from Filipino workers in Taiwan can be amounted to US$600 million.
+The annual remittance from Filipino workers in Taiwan can be amounted to US$650 million.

-The air-links between Taipei/Kaohsiung and Manila are daily operated by China Airlines, Eva Air, Philippine Airlines and Cebu Pacific Air, while other city destinations (i.e. Cebu, Laoag, Kalibo) and connections are also available.
+The air-links between Taipei/Kaohsiung and Manila are daily operated by China Airlines, Eva Air, Philippine Airlinesm, Cebu Pacific Air, and Air Asia, while other city destinations (i.e. Cebu, Laoag, Kalibo) and connections are also available.

 The mutual interactions and exchanges on other areas like culture, education, agriculture and aquaculture are vibrant.